tauqeerhasan/Practice-Python/README.md

 # Practice-Python

-hello and welcom to my python practice repo. here you find my practice work of python on different liabraries. i can be helpful for you.
+hello and welcome to my python practice repo. here you find my practice work of python on different liabraries. i can be helpful for you.

 practice have been done through online stuff on different websites.